Vilkass/chronometer/README.md

 # Chronometer

-* Idea is taken from YouTube channel "The Coding Train"
+* Chronometer is based on seven-segment-display
 * Written in Processing environment.